-The Hygroscopicity Tandem Differential Mobility Analyzer (HTDMA) system used in this study is designed and built at the Laboratoire de Météorologie Physique (LaMP).
-The instrument includes silica gel dryers, two Differential Mobility Analyzers (DMAs), a humidifying section, and a Condensation Particle Counter (CPC).
-First, a polydisperse aerosol is sampled at a flow rate of about 0.6 l/min.
-This aerosol is dried to less than 30% RH, using silica gel diffusion driers.
-The first DMA (DMA1) alternatively selects six different dry diameters (D0) from the polydisperse aerosol: 25, 35, 50, 75, 110 and 165 nm.
-Selected masses, compared to the summer season (Venzac et al. 2009; Boulon et al., 2011).
+The Hygroscopicity Tandem Differential Mobility Analyser (HTDMA) system used in this study is designed and built at the Laboratoire de Météorologie Physique (LaMP).
+The instrument includes silica gel dryers, two Differential Mobility Analysers (DMAs), a humidifying section, and a Condensation Particle Counter (CPC).
+First, a polydisperse aerosol is sampled at a flow rate of about $0.6 \, \mathrm{L\,min^{-1}}$.
+This aerosol is dried to less than 30 % RH, using silica gel diffusion driers.
+The first DMA (DMA1) alternatively selects six different dry diameters (D_0) from the polydisperse aerosol: 25, 35, 50, 75, 110 and 165 nm.
+Selected particles are subsequently exposed to 90 % RH, using a humidification system.
+The humidification system consists of a Nafion membrane exposed to humid air generated by bubbling the air through distilled water (18 Ohm).
+RH is measured and controlled by a dew point mirror placed on the second DMA (DMA2) sheath loop.
+The particle diameter increases as a result of water uptake, and the resulting particle size (D) is measured with DMA2, while the particle concentration is measured by the CPC.
+The ratio of D to D_0 is defined as the hygroscopic growth factor (GF).
+The particle concentration measured by the CPC as a function of GF is referred to as the measurement distribution function (MDF).
+An MDF covering the whole GF range can be obtained by changing the diameter selected by DMA2 gradually or in discrete steps, while keeping DMA1 at a constant dry size.
+The first and the second DMA are operated using a closed-loop/vacuum pump set-up.
+A critical orifice and mass flow controllers are used to control the sheath aerosol flow rate at $3 \,\mathrm{L\,min^{-1}}$.
+The system is confined and cooled by Peltier systems (ΔT close to ± 5 °C).

-- particles are subsequently exposed to 90% RH, using a humidification system.
-The 1 2 humidification system consists of a nafion membrane exposed to humid air generated by bubbling the air through distilled water (18 Ohm).
-RH is measured and controlled by a dew 3 4 point mirror placed on the second DMA (DMA2) sheath loop.
-The particle diameter increases 5 as a result of water uptake, and the resulting particle size (D) is measured with DMA2, while the particle concentration is measured by the CPC.
-The ratio of D to D0 is defined as the 6 7 hygroscopic growth factor (GF).
-The particle concentration measured by the CPC as a 8 function of GF is referred to as the measurement distribution function (MDF).
-An MDF 9 covering the whole GF range can be obtained by changing the diameter selected by DMA2 10 gradually or in discrete steps, while keeping DMA1 at a constant dry size.
-The first and the 11 second DMA are operated using a closed-loop/vacuum pump set-up.
-A critical orifice and 12 mass flow controllers are used to control the sheath aerosol flow rate at 3 l/min.
-The system is 13 confined and cooled by Peltier systems (ΔT close to $\pm 5^{\circ}C$). - The accuracy of the RH sensors of the HTDMA at the pdD is regularly checked using pure ammonium sulphate, which has a well known GF value at 90% RH.
-Intercomparisons performed during a EUSAAR workshop (Duplissy et al. 2009) showed that the average variability of measurements compared with other HTDMA instruments is less than 1%.
-The humidification system presented a stability of $\pm 3\%$ RH in normal conditions.
+The accuracy of the RH sensors of the HTDMA at the pdD is regularly checked using pure ammonium sulfate, which has a well-known GF value at 90 % RH.
+Intercomparisons performed during a EUSAAR workshop (Duplissy et al., 2009) showed that the average variability of measurements compared with other HTDMA instruments is less than 1 %.
+The humidification system presented a stability of ± 3 % RH in normal conditions.

-19 2.3 Analysis
+2.3 Analysis